the Phantom Reporter

-Semi-automatic Pistols: Dick carries two of these weapons with him while 'on the job' as the Phantom Reporter - you never know when some two-bit hood is going to open up on you.
+Sidearms: Dick carries two of these weapons with him while 'on the job' as the Phantom Reporter - you never know when some two-bit hood is going to open up on you.
 He can fire these weapons to inflict rank value 6 Piercing damage, +1 RS if fired in a burst.

-Guns: in addition to his considerable hand to hand fighting abilities, Dick can also fire a gun with ease.
-Whether wielding a standard, semi-automatic or fully automatic rifle or pistol, Dick may do so as though his Coordination was +1 RS in value.
+Guns: in addition to his considerable hand-to-hand fighting abilities, Dick can also fire a gun with ease.
+Whether wielding a standard, semi-automatic, or fully automatic rifle or pistol, Dick may do so as though his Coordination was +1 RS in value.